Read our travel guide on why you should escape the Big Apple in exchange for the pastoral and charming region of Dutchess County.

 WHERE TO EAT

-Rhinebeck is one of the top dining destinations in Dutchess County, with options ranging from casual cafés to gourmet restaurants, many of which are helmed by chefs trained at the nearby Culinary Institute of America.
+Rhinebeck is one of the top dining destinations in Dutchess County, with options ranging from casual cafés and hidden gem restaurants to gourmet establishments, many of which are helmed by chefs trained at the nearby Culinary Institute of America.
 Terrapin is housed in a former church, and the menu focuses on farm-to-table offerings.
 On a balmy day, sit outside and take your pick from the globally-inspired menu, which includes barbecue duck quesadillas and grilled lamb chop with Chimichurri.

 Another standout is The Amsterdam, located in a Dutch-style townhouse.
 Chef Alex Burger has worked at Manhattan’s Bar Boulud, and his menu at The Amsterdam showcases food from local farms.
 Come for a brunch of Shakshouka and buttermilk biscuits.